Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

 - Installation Guide
 - Add Changes
 - Information about Dialogflow
-- Suggestions for the next group to work on this project (keep up-to-date!)

 ## Repositories in the LISA-project
 Read the Docs for set-up and the latest status of the code - make sure to be in the correct branch (development or any open branches that hasn't been merged into development yet).
 Only merge into the master branch if all the code in development is working and you've checked with Rein, because the master branch is already in production.<br>